 - Featured Animals

-Six of the eight species of bears are endangered or vulnerable and their numbers are in decline.
-Bears are confronted with a wide variety of threats, including habitat loss, climate change, and hunting.
+There are a variety of bear threats, with six of the eight species of bears listed as endangered or vulnerable, and their numbers are in sharp decline.
+Bears are confronted with a wide variety of survival challenges, including habitat loss, climate change, and hunting.

 Status of Feature Species

 Decreasing habitat is a problem for all eight species of bears.
 Increasing areas of land for agriculture is a major problem for several species, including the Malayan sun bear, which is losing its territory for oil palm plantations.